-How Do These Findings Relate to Me as a Service Provider?
+How Do These Findings Relate to Me?

 1. Cultivate connections with employers.
 Contact between VR and employers is important, and the impact of a strong, ongoing relationship may be even more beneficial.
 VR professionals who build and maintain connections with employers can help hiring managers develop a more positive outlook toward hiring individuals with BVI.